![]() |

 Northern Beltway main page.)

 ***There seems to have been some confusion over the years as to the actual Eastern Beltway mileage.
-The 2004- 2010 TIP listed the distance for the Beltway from US 52 to I-40 as 12.6 miles and the extension to US 311 as 1.6 miles (for a total of 14.2 miles).
-Then the subsequent TIP listed the entire length as 12.6 miles (used in the map below).
+The 2004-2010 STIP listed the distance for the Beltway from US 52 to I-40 as 12.6 miles and the extension to US 311 as 1.6 miles (for a total of 14.2 miles).
+Then the subsequent STIP listed the entire length as 12.6 miles (used in the map below).
 The Strategic Corridors list says the total mileage is 16.2.
 A 2006 newspaper article listed the distance as 17.4 miles.
 The 2009-2015 STIP listed the project distance from US 52 to I-40 as 14.3 miles.
-A document released at a public hearing on August 14, 2008 indicated the Eastern section as 12.4 miles and the Eastern Extension as 4.4 miles, for a total of 16.8.31 This, however, doesn't include the interchange at US 52.
-The Draft STIP released in December 2014 and all subsequent STIPs, lists the combined mileage for projects U-2579 and U-2579A as 17.1 miles, so this is the mileage number I am using.32
+The Draft STIP released in December 2014 and all subsequent STIPs, lists the combined mileage for projects U-2579 and U-2579A as 17.1 miles, so this is the mileage number I am using.

 If anyone else has photos of the current roads in the vicinity of this segment, feel free to E-mail me.